About us

 In addition to his work as a clinician in private practice, Dr. Winters taught human sexuality in the Department of Psychology at UBC for ten years, where he won teaching awards and received glowing reviews from his students.

-He is am a member of the Society for Sex Therapy and Research, and also is a consultant to the media and regularly sits on sexual health panels as a guest expert.
+He is the current president elect of the Society for Sex Therapy and Research, provides training, and also is a consultant to the media and regularly sits on sexual health panels as a guest expert.

 Therapist